tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/frames_in_environment.rst

 Each body that is not numerically propagated is typically (but not necessarily) endowed with an ephemeris, which contains a pre-defined function of the body's translational state as a function of time.
 Unlike the global origin, the ephemeris origin of each body may be different.
 In the context of a numerical simulation, users do not often interrogate the ephemeris directly.
 However, it can be useful to do so outside of a numerical propagation, for instance to analyze the predefined trajectory of a body outside of the propagation framework

 | **How a user defines the ephemeris origin**: through the definition of ephemeris settings when creating the settings for the body objects (see :ref:`environment_ephemeris_model`).
-Often, the default settings will be used in the case of celestial bodies (see :ref:`default_environment_models`).
+Often, the default settings will be used in the case of celestial bodies (see :ref:`default_env_models`).
 |
 | **When the propagation origin is relevant to a user:**
 * When directly retrieving the state from an ephemeris object.